 Yes, Alma was always too fast.
 At everything.
 Cadence could never hope to keep up with her, and that was what made Cadence want to reach her even more.
 And even though Cadence hadn’t seen Alma in years, Cadence still wanted to reach her.
 It was why Cadence was in the business she was in, after all.

 But Alma was always with her in a spiritual sense—with her lessons and the like.
-After all, only a couple years after Alma’s other services had been bought out by a mysterious suitor affiliated with the Romano Family and Alma disappeared from the city, Cadence would be saying, “Adapt, adapt, adapt.”
-To Nico, of course, when she taught him how to play the piano.
+After all, only a couple years after Alma’s other services had been bought out by a mysterious suitor affiliated with the Romano Family and Alma had disappeared from the city, Cadence herself would be saying, “adapt, adapt, adapt ”—to Nico, of course, when she’d taught him how to play the piano.
 She was always too fast for him though.

 Adaptation was the key to survival in the Twin Cities.
 Never reject anything.
 Never fully accept anything.
 Pride was debt.
 Loyalty was interest.
 Always change, never stay still.
 Appearances were deceiving.